bormaxi8080/linkedin2md/README.md

 Next, I use some utilities to generate a unified MD and PDF stored files.

 The solution is very simple: [HackMyResume](https://github.com/hacksalot/HackMyResume) utility create polished resumes and CVs in multiple formats from your command line or shell.
 Author in clean Markdown and JSON, export to Word, HTML, PDF, LaTeX, plain text, and other arbitrary formats.
 Fight the power, save trees.
-Compatible with FRESH and JRS resumes.
+Compatible with [FRESH](https://github.com/fresh-standard/fresh-resume-schema) and JRS resumes.
+HackMyResume can convert between the [FRESH](https://github.com/fresh-standard/fresh-resume-schema) and [JSON Resume](https://jsonresume.org/) formats.

 ![alt text](./images/Diana_Ponomareva.resume.json.png "Diana's JSON Profile")

 Run: